USS Steinaker: History

 Steinaker was in the Red Sea and Indian Ocean for two months in 1967 as a unit of the Middle East Force.
 On 26 March 1968, she stood out of Norfolk headed for her first tour in the western Pacific.
 She transited the Panama Canal on 31 March and—after calling briefly at San Diego, Pearl Harbor, Midway, Guam, and the Philippine Islands—arrived off Vietnam.

-Steinaker was assigned to the 7th Fleet from 20 May through 1 October and participated in naval gunfire support operations off Bình Thuận and Phú Yên provinces; "Sea Dragon" operations off the coast of North Vietnam to interdict seaborne infiltration of Communist forces into South Vietnam; and antiaircraft picket duty off the demilitarized zone.
+Steinaker was assigned to the 7th Fleet from 20 May through 1 October and participated in naval gunfire support operations off Bình Thuận and Phú Yên provinces, in "Sea Dragon" operations off the coast of North Vietnam to interdict seaborne infiltration of Communist forces into South Vietnam, and on antiaircraft picket duty off the DMZ.
 She also operated with aircraft carriers conducting strikes against North Vietnam.

 Steinaker returned to the east coast of the United States, via Subic Bay, Singapore, Yokosuka, and Okinawa.
 She arrived at Norfolk on 5 November 1968 and resumed Atlantic Fleet operations until 9 January 1970.
 At that time, she was assigned to NATO's Standing Naval Force, Atlantic.
 This tour lasted until 23 July 1970.
 She made another voyage to the Mediterranean from 23 February to 23 July 1971 and returned to the North Atlantic from 10 July to 18 November 1972.

 Steinaker was transferred to Destroyer Squadron 10, Naval Reserve Force, on 1 July 1973 and changed her home port to Baltimore.
 Into December 1974, she serves as a training ship for reserves.

 Steinaker received two battle stars for service in Vietnam.

 Steinaker was decommissioned and stricken from the Naval Vessel Register on 24 February 1982, transferred to Mexico and renamed Netzahualcoyotl.